Smaller size means easier one-handed use, while still matching the iPhone 12 spec for spec.

 Choosing the best smartphone for you can be a real challenge.
-Even if you’re a dedicated Apple loyalist, do you go for the iPhone 11, the iPhone 11 Pro or the iPhone SE?
+Even if you’re a dedicated Apple loyalist, do you go for the iPhone 12 Mini, the iPhone 12 Pro Max or the iPhone SE?
 Before you drop into our recommendations, here are some factors to consider when choosing the top smartphones of 2020:

 - Premium flagship phones are usually $1,000 or more, but there are also fantastic budget options starting at just $350.

-- 5G is here… sort of.
-A 5G phone will help you future proof, which means you won’t have to upgrade your phone in a couple years.
+- 5G is here . . . sort of.
+A 5G phone will help you future-proof, which means you won’t have to upgrade your phone in a couple of years.
 That being said, the lack of 5G shouldn’t be a deal-breaker right now.

 - Are you team iPhone or team Android?
 Regardless, we have premium and budget options below for both styles.

 Smartphones are one of the few areas in tech where you really can get a premium device at budget prices.
 Sure, a budget phone like the iPhone SE might not have the same wide-angle camera system as the iPhone 11 Pro, but its camera is still incredibly powerful.
-On top of that, the processing chip inside the SE is the same as the one you’ll find in the cutting-edge iPhone 11 Pro.
-Then there’s Google’s Pixel 3a, which has a camera that snaps arguably better pictures than the iPhone XS at half the price.
+On top of that, the processing chip inside the SE is the same as the one you’ll find in the iPhone 11 Pro.
+Then there’s Google’s Pixel 4a, which has a camera that snaps better pictures than most high-end phones at a fraction of the price.
 Just know that if you’re on a budget, you can still afford top-rated cell phones, whether they’re budget Androids or budget iPhones.

 Narrowing down the best smartphones to five options isn’t easy.
 The market is full of fantastic phones from Samsung, Apple and Google, as well as mid-tier brands like OnePlus and Huawei.
 However, when you compare the specs, prices and features, five clear winners rise above the rest.